jonhare/COMP6237/_includes/cwk2.md

 **The aim of this coursework is for you to explore how these 24 texts are related by applying appropriate data mining techniques.** You'll need to create software to extract the contents of the HTML files and build some form of feature representation to which you can apply standard descriptive data mining techniques.
 At a minimum, we're expecting you to experiment with Hierarchical Clustering and Multi-Dimensional Scaling, however you might also explore other approaches.

 ### Deliverable
 You need to produce a **concise** 2-page "working notes" paper (see http://ceur-ws.org/Vol-1043/ for examples of standard academic working notes papers) using the [standard 2017 ACM conference proceedings style](https://www.acm.org/publications/proceedings-template) (use the `sigconf` style option for the template).
 The two page limit on the paper is final; no additional pages or appendices are permitted.
-We're expecting the paper to illustrate what you have done and also demonstrate your ability to interpret what the data mining techniques are showing.
+We're expecting the paper to illustrate (with pictures as appropriate) what you have done and also demonstrate your ability to interpret what the data mining techniques are showing.

 ## Marking and Feedback
 Full details of the marking scheme are given below: